We hope you enjoy reading this article.

-RPA tools are usually plugged-in to the existing software system without connecting to a database or without a need for an API.
-BPA systems, on the other hand, are customized according to the business needs.
+RPA tools are usually plugged into the existing software system without connecting to a database or without a need for an API.
+BPA systems, on the other hand, are customized according to business needs.
 They integrate with data files and connect through APIs.

 A business process automation solution can also integrate one or more RPA tools.